LibrariesHacked/openlibrary-search/README.md

 - [Python 3](https://www.python.org/downloads/) - Tested with 3.10
 - [PostgreSQL](https://www.postgresql.org/) - Version 15 is tested but all recent versions should work
 - Disk space - The data files are large, and the uncompressed editions file is 45GB.
-You will need around 250GB of free space to import all the data.
+You will need at least 250GB of free space to import all the data.

 ## Downloading the data